nshreve/instaborder/README.md

 # instaborder

-CLI tool that adds white borders to images and formats them for Instagram's 4:5 aspect ratio (1080×1350).
-Output is always 2160×2700 (2× for Retina displays).
+CLI tool that adds white borders to images and formats them for Instagram's 4:5 aspect ratio.

 ## Install